KYC is for onboarding. But after that, can businesses trust they’re interacting with their real customers?

 Lauren Hintz

-Secure every touch point with the customer across the customer lifecycle, not just at onboarding
+Secure every customer interaction, not just onboarding

-Most people expect that customer identity is verified once, when an account is opened or a customer is onboarded.
-Every interaction after that is only secured with a username and password.
-This process falls short, however, because usernames and passwords are too easy to compromise.
-Hundreds of millions of passwords have been exposed due to widespread data breaches on the internet.
-And, two-factor authentication is no longer secure, because fraudsters pretend to be the bank and call customers for the six digit code that the bank just texted them.
+That process falls short because usernames and passwords are too easy to compromise.
+Hundreds of millions of passwords have been exposed due to widespread data breaches.
+And two-factor authentication is no longer bulletproof; fraudsters pretend to be the bank and call customers for the six-digit code the bank just texted them.

 In our digital world, a simple document with an eSignature does not ensure that the identity of the signer is verified.
-You need evidence that proves that the signature was completed by the desired signer.
+You need evidence that proves the signature was completed by the desired signer.
 The Financial Crimes Enforcement Network found in 2021, US financial institutions reported 1.6 million cases of identity-related fraud activities, equivalent to $212 billion in losses.

 Companies are now realizing that every single interaction with their customers needs to be secured.
 Bad actors aren't just making fake accounts.